grafana/loki/production/ksonnet/README.md

 ```
 Notice that `container_root_path` is your own data root for docker daemon, use `docker info | grep "Root Dir"` to get it.

-Do `ks show loki` to see the manifests being deployed to the cluster.
+Use `tk show environments/loki` to see the manifests being deployed to the cluster.
-Finally `ks apply loki` to deploy the server components to your cluster.
+Finally `tk apply environments/loki` will deploy the server components to your cluster.